mmdzov/luIP-marzban/README.md

 | `TG_ENABLE` | If you want to use Telegram bot for logs, set this value to `true` |
 | `TG_TOKEN` | The bot token you received from @botfather |
 | `TG_ADMIN` | Your user ID that you received from @userinfobot |

+## Target
+You can set the target.
+Its value is considered as IP by default.

+### TARGET=IP
+Blocks unauthorized IPs and maintains connections

+Advantages

+1. Better user experience: Unauthorized IPs are blocked and connected users are not disconnected.

+2. View connected users: You can view connected users and monitor them.

+### TARGET=PROXY

+In this method, the focus is on enabling/disabling the proxy, and if the connections of a proxy reach its limit, it will be disabled and will be turned on again after a period of time has passed.

+Advantages

+1. Easier to use.

+2. Less consumption of resources.

+3. No need to install luIP-marzban-node.

 ## users.json
 You can set specific users in the users.json file